LAST REVIEWED Jan 28 2021 13 MIN READ

 Each year, over 200,000 people get a visa to work in the United States.
-Foreign nationals may be able to invest their savings in a tax-deferred 401(k).
-Their contributions may lower their taxable income for the year, and their employer might match a portion of the contributions.
+If you’re a foreign national earning income on a W-2, chances are that you’ll be able to invest your savings in a tax-deferred 401(k).
+Like any other 401(k) saver, contributions may lower your taxable income for the year, and your employer might match a portion of the contributions.
 These immediate benefits could be attractive (everyone likes to save money!), but as a foreign national you might also be hesitant to tie your money up in a U.S.-based account.

 There’s a lot to consider when you’re thinking about contributing to a 401(k) while working here on a visa.
 Hui-chin Chen, a CFP® with Pavlov Financial Planning in Arlington, Virginia, recommends starting by understanding the taxes that the country you return to may apply to your 401(k) withdrawals.
 She also suggests learning about tax treaties between the U.S. and that country.

 This article reviews a few additional things that you should consider before making the decision.

 Withdrawing money from a traditional 401(k) may result in owing the U.S. government money.
 Regardless of whether or not you’re a U.S. citizen, when you make a withdrawal before you turn 59 ½, you could have to pay income taxes on the amount you took out.

 There’s also a 10 percent penalty on unqualified withdrawals.
 Being over 59 ½ is one way to qualify, and you can also avoid the penalty if you become permanently disabled or qualify based on another hardship exception.

 Where will you be in the future?

 You may have a plan to work in the U.S. for several years and then return home, or you may want to settle down in the U.S. for the rest of your life!